Dee-chen/Tree2gd/README.rst

 Installation
 ===================
-*Installation From Pypi
+-Installation From Pypi
 You can quickly install Tree2gd through the following command, and automatically install the python packages it depends on::
-    pip3 install Tree2gd [--user] #You may need the --user parameter if you do not have administrator rights If you need to use a specific python3 path to install and use Tree2gd, you can replace the above `pip3` with `/THE/PATH/OF/YOUR/PYTHON3 -m pip`
+    pip3 install Tree2gd [--user] #You may need the --user parameter if you do not have administrator rights If you need to use a specific python3 path to install and use Tree2gd, you can replace the above ``pip3`` with ``/THE/PATH/OF/YOUR/PYTHON3 -m pip``
-*Installation From Source
+-Installation From Source
 You can download and decompress our source code, or fetch it using git.
 Now change directory to the Tree2gd source code folder and run::
     python3 setup.py build